Heidelberg Borough

 Heidelberg Department of Public Works

-The Heidelberg Public Works Department is responsible for snow and ice removal, storm and sewer maintenance, sign rehabilitation, traffic markings and street maintenance for the 8.2 miles of road within the Borough.
-Our Public Works activities are handled by DPW Supervisor Mark Turnbull.
+The Heidelberg Public Works Department is responsible for snow and ice removal, storm and sewer maintenance, sign rehabilitation, traffic markings and street maintenance for the 8.33 miles of road within the Borough.
+Our Public Works activities are handled by DPW Supervisor Mark Turnbull and Laborer Bill Downey.
 The DPW works hard year-round to make certain that the physical comforts of the Borough’s residents are met.

 As a contracted subdivision of the public works department, trash collection is a provided Borough service.
-Trash pick-up is every Friday with the following exceptions: Memorial Day, Independence Day, Labor Day, Christmas Day, and New Years Day.
-During these weeks, pick-up will be on Saturday instead of Friday.
-Recycling is voluntary, however residents are strongly urged to participate.
-Recycling is via drop off at the Borough’s recycling center along Industry Way between Jackson Street and the Petroleum Pipe Co.
-The program is single stream – meaning all recyclable (paper, cans, and plastics) can be placed in one bag in the same bin.
+Trash pick-up is every Thursday with the following exceptions: Memorial Day, Independence Day, Labor Day, Christmas Day, and New Years Day.
+During these weeks, pick-up will be on Friday instead of Thursday.

 Heidelberg Volunteer Fire Department

 The Heidelberg Volunteer Fire Department is dedicated to providing community spirited, professional, and vigilant - fire, rescue, and EMS services to the residents of the Borough of Heidelberg.
-The all volunteer department's roster is composed of 35 members, three pumpers, a squad, an antique-reserve pumper and a basic life support ambulance.
+The all volunteer department's roster is composed of 35 members, two heavy attack pumpers, a squad, an antique-reserve pumper and a basic life support ambulance.
 The fire station is located at 456 First Street, and the department is always looking for new members.
-Bingo is every Wednesday night starting at 7:00 PM.
+Bingo is every Thursday night starting at 7:00 PM.
+For additonal information on the HVFD, please visit their website at www.HeidelbergFire.com

 totlot2.jpg